 Day 5: Hanoi to Halong Bay Transfer to Halong City (approx. 3½-4 hours) for an overnight cruise in Halong Bay – a photographer’s paradise and undoubtedly one of the highlights of your tour.
 There is an optional scenic flight before your cruise for the chance to view this breathtaking region from a unique perspective.
 The small seaplane will take off from Tuan Chau Island Marina and the 25-minute sightseeing flight takes in all the highlights of Halong Bay, offering incredible views over the striking landscape of limestone karsts and emerald waters.

 Day 6: Halong Bay to Hoi An Wake early and capture the changing light as the sun rises over the bay while enjoying tea or coffee on the deck and try a spot of t’ai chi before breakfast.
-If weather permits you can swim and hike at Titov island, visit a pearl farm or go kayaking (extra cost).
+If weather permits you can swim and hike at Titov island or visit a pearl farm.
 Continue to cruise the bay before disembarking and driving back to Hanoi.
 Take an evening flight to the charming UNESCO-listed city of Hoi An (approx. 1¼ hours).
 Stay: Victoria Hoi An Beach Resort & Spa.
 B, L.

 Day 7: Hoi An This ancient city is a feast for the eyes and during a leisurely walking tour there will be plenty opportunities to photograph the striking architecture which blends Asian and French-colonial styles.
 The honey-yellow buildings, wooden shutters and peeling pastel-coloured facades are wonderful to photograph, especially when strewn with the colourful lanterns for which Hoi An is famous.
 Visit the 17th-Century Chua Ong Pagoda, a colourful Chinese-inspired structure.
 Continue to the beautifully ornate Fujian Assembly Hall and the Jinshang Temple which is dedicated to the goddess of the sea.
 Pass the Old House of Tan Ky, which was the home of an 18th-Century merchant, and cross the iconic 400 year-old Japanese Covered Bridge.